 Calvia municipality is located in the south-western part of the island, between the beautiful wilderness of the mountains of Serra de Tramuntana and the Serra de Na Burguesa.

 Calvia is now considered to be the richest municipality.
-It also ranks as the second priciest coastal location for prime second-home buyers in Spain.
-The average price of an apartment on Calvia property market is slightly above Mallorca overall – €4,300 per sq. meter.
+It also ranks as the second most expensive coastal location for prime second home buyers in Spain.
+The average price of an apartment on Calvia property market is slightly above Mallorca overall – €4,300 per sq. metre.
 There is a significant difference in house prices in comparison with the island’s regular.
-The average price for a house for sale in Calvia is 30% higher than in Mallorca in general and hovers around €5,550 per sq. meter.
+The average price for a house for sale in Calvia is 30% higher than in Mallorca in general and hovers around €5,550 per sq. metre.

 The most renowned real estate agencies operating on Calvia property market are Imperial, First Mallorca, Kensington International and Casanova.
-All of these agencies offer more than 200 listings in the area.
+All of these agencies offer more than two hundred listings in the area.

-It is a multicultural region, which counts 16,807 non-Spanish residents from around 100 different countries.
+Calvia is a multicultural region, which counts 16,807 non-Spanish residents from around one hundred different countries.
 The majority of foreign residents in Calvia are British and other Europeans.
 The population of the region has also increased considerably over the last years.
-Founded in 1249 with 80 inhabitants, Calvia is now the haunt of thousands.
+Founded in 1249 with eighty inhabitants, Calvia is now the haunt of thousands.
 With this, the municipality has the second highest population in the Balearic Islands, after Palma de Mallorca.

 The increase of Europeans who have set up their residences in Calvia is directly connected to their motivation of living in the excellent climate and tranquility.
 It is very inviting for families as well, because the residential areas are closely located to the prestigious international and local schools.

 The region borders with a number of other villages and towns, offering excellent infrastructure.
 Thanks to the highway, Calvia is very well connected and you can quickly reach any point of the island.
-The capital city of Palma is located 15 minutes away by car, and the airport is reachable in 20 minutes.
+The capital city of Palma is located fifteen minutes away by car, and the airport is reachable in twenty minutes.